metabase/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 NOTE: it's possible to skip this step if you wish.
 However, this will force Metabase to use a local H2 database file on your application server, and there will be no way to backup and maintain that database. **When your instance is restarted for any reason you'll lose all your Metabase data**.
 If you are just doing a quick trial of Metabase that may be okay, but otherwise we recommend against it.

-To set the database password from the Beanstalk template, after you've clicked `Review and Launch`, look for the Database configuration pane as below.
+To set the database password from the Beanstalk template look for the Database configuration pane as below.
 It should have a red outline when you first see this page.
 Next, click on the `Modify` link.

 ![Elastic Beanstalk Database Configuration Options](images/EBDatabaseConfigurationOptions.png)